toastdriven/pylev/README.rst

 * v1.0.0

-    * Initial release, just the naive implementation of Levenschtein.
+    * Initial release, just the naive implementation of Levenshtein.